joelbugarini/hix/README.md

  - ⚙️ Drop-in CLI with Windows installer and editor integration
  - 🧠 Built with Haskell for safe, predictable rendering

- _“Build once.
+ _"Build once.
 Template forever.
-Let Hix do the repetition.”_
+Let Hix do the repetition."_

 # Hix 🧩 – Flexible Code Generator